meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/Metabarcoding_DADA2/README.md

 For example: `bash R_6_Functional_analysis.sh Trait-table.tsv V4-unified-correct-paired-out-compo V4`

-Results are generated in "result" file wich is located in dataDADA2 directory.

 ### 4. Implementation of metatranscriptomic data

 First, inputs and metadata file must be placed in rawdata directory.